sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 :::tip Alignment

-Fine-tuning with supervised learning on labelled data and reinforcement learning from human feedback.
+Instruction-tuning (IT) with supervised learning on labelled data and reinforcement learning from human feedback (RLHF).

 :::